vli0w0/ECON102/Final Review.md

 3. Government expenditure on goods and services
 4. Net exports (exports minus imports)

+* Consumption expenditure minus imports, which varies with real GDP, is called induced expenditure.
+* The sum of investment, government expenditure, and exports, which does not vary with real GDP, is called autonomous expenditure

 Disposable income (YD) = aggregate income (Y) - net taxes (taxes plus transfer payments T).

 Also, YD = expenditure on goods or services (C) + Savings (S)